 The first thing you’ll need for your website is a domain name along with hosting!

-l’ll start by talking about hosting as this depends on what eCommerce platform you chose to use in Step 2.
+I’ll start by talking about hosting as this depends on what eCommerce platform you chose to use in Step 2.

-Most platforms like Shopify and 3Dcart have hosting built in with their monthly subscriptions, meaning you don’t have to worry about using any third party web hosting software.
+Most platforms like Shopify and 3Dcart have hosting built-in with their monthly subscriptions, meaning you don’t have to worry about using any third-party web hosting software.

-We’ll suggest choosing a platform that offers hosting for any beginners as this removes any headaches associated with setting up third party hosting.
+We’ll suggest choosing a platform that offers hosting for any beginners as this removes any headaches associated with setting up third-party hosting.

-However, if the eCommerce platform you chose is open source like PrestaShop or Thirty Bees, the platform itself is free to download but you’ll have to setup web hosting with software such as SiteGround, HostGator, or DreamHost.
+However, if the eCommerce platform you chose is open source like PrestaShop or Thirty Bees, the platform itself is free to download but you’ll have to set up web hosting with software such as SiteGround, HostGator, or DreamHost.

-This option of using an open source platform is recommended if you’re looking for full control over your website and have the experience, patience, and time it takes to set everything up properly and make sure its functional.
+This option of using an open-source platform is recommended if you’re looking for full control over your website and have the experience, patience, and time it takes to set everything up properly and make sure it’s functional.

 Now let’s talk about setting up your domain.

 For example, if you were to use WordPress.org and went with the WooCommerce plugin, you’d need to get hosting and say you decided on using Site Ground for that hosting.
-Now directly in the Site Ground panel you should see an area where you can purchase and manage any domains.
+Now directly in the Site Ground panel, you should see an area where you can purchase and manage any domains.

 On the other hand, if your web hosting was built into the eCommerce platform like it is on Shopify, WordPress.com, and 3Dcart, you’ll be able to purchase your domain there or transfer a domain that you already own.